allenchng/InsightWriting/Classic DS Problems.md

 ## Where are the examples of Insight projects?

-When we've sent fellows examples
+When we've sent fellows examples of projects in the past, we've noticed it tends to stifle creativity and lead to a number of copycat projects.
+We'd like all of y

 ## Classification